scubamuc/scubamuc.github.io/wiki-md/NEXTCLOUD.snap--backup_snap-snapshot.md

 ---

-### Rotating Nextcloud-snap snapshots script to media incl. logging:
+### Rotating Nextcloud snap snapshots script to media incl. logging:

 1\. create mount directory for media in `/media` or `/mnt`